 Tailgating for Two

-I wanted to share this fun little idea of Tailgating for Two, since this year tailgating may look a little different than it has in the past few years.
+I wanted to share this fun little idea of Tailgating for Two, along with my Truffled Flatbread recipe.
+Since this year tailgating may look a little different than it has in the past few years.

 Since this year we are looking at the new normal in many ways, I thought I would share our fun little ideas for some intimate patio tailgating for two.
 Utilizing our custom made tailgate truck bench, which is the perfect little sitting area to chill for enjoying a little outdoor time as the weather begins to cool off .